 Your audience and their focus may vary.
 Your goal is always the same: Convince them of your business' potential to succeed.

 Using a Pitch Deck Template ensures that your pitch deck touches all important points but doesn't guarantee your business case is presented in the most compelling way.
-This depends on the underlying argumentation and how the structure of your pitch creates a convincing narrative.
+This depends on having a strong startup strategy and on how the structure of your pitch creates a convincing narrative for it.

 This may sound basic but it is commonly overlooked.
 You first want to establish there is a big opportunity for grabs.

 Founders tend to like their ideas even when they solve small problems in small markets.
 To raise money, you want BIG potential and this depends on the market reality, not on how amazing you and your company are.
-Being amazing, helps you demonstrate that you are the "right horse to bet on" but if the trophy is small, winning the race doesn't mean much.
+Having an amazing team and streamlined operations help you demonstrate that you are the "right horse to bet on" but if the trophy is small, winning the race doesn't mean much.

 Therefore, first establish there is a big opportunity in the market, then explain why you are the best ones to take advantage of it.
 Finally, you invite your audience to partake in this opportunity through your ask.